US STOCKS-Wall St down 1 pct, Dow and S&P slip into red for the year

 By Tanya Agrawal

-on Thursday, pushing the Dow and the S&P into the red for the
+Thursday morning, pushing the Dow and the S&P into the red for

 The Dow Jones industrial average fell to a more than